 Since March 22, 2020, Vietnam’s borders have been closed to tourists.
 Only Vietnamese nationals and those conducting either official or essential business were allowed into the country.

 All those arriving were required to undergo testing and a 14-day quarantine.

 While no new tourist visas are being issued right now to Vietnam, the country has extended temporary residence to those foreigners who entered the country after March 1st, 2020.
-At this time, those foreigners may stay in the country through August 31st.
+The government has been extending this permission to stay every few months.

 Foreigners are expected to follow the same rules as local residents.
 They will be fined if they fail to wear a mask in public or follow other rules.

 Vietnam attracts tourism from all around the world